widilo/widilo-gutenberg-boilerplate/README.md

-# widilo ® Gutenberg Boilerplate (widilo-gutenberg-boilerplate)
+# widilo® Gutenberg Boilerplate (widilo-gutenberg-boilerplate)

 A boilerplate for the time-saving creation of WordPress Gutenberg Blocks or plugins for the Gutenberg Block Editor.